 Target Value Delivery of Building Projects

-University of California (retired)
+University of California, Berkeley (retired)

 Target Value Delivery (TVD) is a process for setting project value targets and the corresponding cost targets prior to design, then steering design and construction to those targets.
 Doing so has proven to consistently deliver value for money.
 This paper describes how TVD differs from other project delivery processes and how to do TVD successfully.